guardianproject/info/content/blog/2017-04-17-f-droid-lubbock-report-what-we-want-to-know.md

       * Yes.
   3. Are they able to find what they’re looking for?
       * Not always.
 Searching for mainstream apps like Gmail, ESPN, Facebook and Twitter returns no relevant results.
-      * &#8220;It took about 10 tries to find an app I searched for.
+      * “It took about 10 tries to find an app I searched for.
 It might be difficult for users to find the app they have an interest in.”
       * One participant searched for recipes, but misspelled it, so no relevant results were displayed.
   4. Other insights:
   5. Many users expressed that it was difficult to know if and app had installed.